Quantum classification of the MNIST dataset with Slow Feature Analysis: Discussion

-It would be interesting to see if the same performance is achievable also on different dataset.
-We believe our quantum algorithm for Dimensionality Reduction can find applications in many other contexts.
-For instance, it can be used directly on processes that produce quantum data that might be high dimensional.
-In this case, constructing the QRAM would not be a necessary condition anymore.
-Moreover, we envision its utility in conjunction with other quantum machine learning algorithms.
+We envision the utility of our classifier in conjunction with other quantum machine learning algorithms.
 For instance, Projective Simulation \cite{melnikov2017projective} is a Reinforcement Learning algorithm based on a random walk over a graph.
 The graph represents the memory of an agent that acts on a certain environment.
-The random walk start from a node (or superposition of nodes) decided by an input-coupling function.
+The random walk starts from a node (or superposition of nodes) decided by an input-coupling function.
 QSFA could be used to treat and pre-process high-dimensional input signals in agents that use Projective Simulation as input-coupling function of external stimuli in the memory model of the agent.
-This would resemble even further what we believe to be the current architecture of the brain, where SFA is used to model complex cells in the primary visual cortex (V1: the first cortical area dedicated to visual processing), and Projective Simulation is used to model high level cognitive functions which emerges from a model of an episodic and compositional memory for the agent (so to model creativity, curiosity, and so on..).
-Note also, that the same quantum algorithm for SFA also can acquire the classification capabilities of Fisher Linear Discriminant \cite{klampfl2009replacing} and Laplacian Eigenmaps \cite{sprekeler2011relation}.
+This would resemble even further what we currently believe to be the architecture of the brain, where SFA is used to model complex cells in the primary visual cortex V1: the first cortical area dedicated to visual processing \cite{berkes2005rich}, and Projective Simulation is used to model high level cognitive functions which emerges from a model of an episodic and compositional memory for the agent (so to model creativity, curiosity, and so on..)\cite{dunjko2018machine}.
+Note also, that the quantum algorithm for SFA can also be used for classification via Fisher Linear Discriminant \cite{klampfl2009replacing} and Laplacian Eigenmaps \cite{sprekeler2011relation}.\\

-Last, our classification procedure provides a simple but powerful way for classifying both quantum data or QRAM-loaded classical data.
-Note that the procedure, apart from the loading of the data, is extremely simple, including a few extra quantum operations, like a Hadamard and a computational basis measurement.
-Despite its simplicity, the accuracy of the classifier is comparable to classical classification algorithms.
-Even though the loading of the data might be costly, we remark that this cost is amortized, since we prepare the QRAM once, but we can use it for all new test point that arrives in the system.
-Again, what is important in the classical machine learning world is not the time of the preprocessing, but the efficiency of the training procedure and the accuracy of the classifier on new data.
-This is exactly where the quantum classifier provides remarkable savings.